AllphinsPilot/slate/source/includes/_assets.md

 * Renewable
 * Unknown

-Every category has it's own attributes.
+Every category has its own attributes.

 ## Retrieve all assets